Apple iPhone 6 release date, rumours and everything you need to know

-Some images appeared on Chinese website Weibo in January of what some believe to be the casing of the iPhone 6.
+Images appeared on Chinese social network Weibo in January of what some believe to be the casing of the iPhone 6.
 If they are genuine, it would suggest the iPhone 6 will come with a ultra-thin build.
-A slimmer handset isn't completely far-fetched, but these images certainly don't provide enough evidence yet.

 Apple iPhone 6 specs